MPetovick/ZOMBIE_QR/README.md

 ## ZOMBIE CARD standard
 ![ZOMBIE](/images/ZOMBIE.png) ![ZOMBIES](/images/ZOMBIES.png)

-##
 ![how2play](/images/how2play.png)

-Each player starts with:
-- 3 lives
-- 0 weapons

 Each player will place:
 - Their SURVIVAL KIT card face up with the SCAN ME towards themselves.